Import data

 Importing data for your recommendation engine

-You have learned how to create and connect to your Aura database instance.
+In the previous module, you learned how to create and connect to your Aura database instance.

 In this lesson, you will learn how to: